Supreme Court school prayer ruling stirs debate over how far religion will seep into campus

 “I don’t know if this Supreme Court would take a decision this far if it were another religion besides Christianity,” said Tracy Abbott Cook, one of the parents in the discussion group.
 “And why does this coach have to bring religion into this moment in public?
 Maybe people want a break from religion and politics when they go to a sporting event. . . .
 Why muck it up?”

-Los Angeles schools Supt.
-Alberto M. Carvalho said the district’s policy already made clear that employees are allowed to pray, but on their own time and in their own place.
+Los Angeles schools Superintendent Alberto M. Carvalho said the district’s policy already made clear that employees are allowed to pray, but on their own time and in their own place.
 The district forbids prayers that would make students feel compelled to join, Carvalho said.

 “To the extent that you engage in prayer, by yourself, outside of the actual (school) event — and you did not compel anyone to accompany you in prayer — then that is within the guardrails of free speech, which you do not lose when you enter a public school,” he said.
 “If it goes beyond that, it will continue to not be allowed.”